wp-plugins/waiting/readme.txt

 We didn't create another countdown plugin for no reason.

-Demos available while creating, you click on any of them and boom, a new countdown.
+Demos available while creating / editing, you click on any of them and boom, a new countdown.

 Then enter a date or a certain duration to countdown to.(i.e YYYY/MM/DD or 60 seconds from page load).